Carl "Alfalfa" Switzer: Burial

-Carl Switzer was interred at the Hollywood Forever Cemetery in Hollywood, California.
+Carl Switzer was interred at the Hollywood Forever Cemetery in Hollywood, California, on January 27, 1959.
 Because he died the same day as Cecil B. DeMille, his death received only minor notice in most newspapers, as DeMille's obituary dominated the columns.
-Switzer had appeared as a slave (uncredited) in the last film for which DeMille was credited as a director, The Ten Commandments.
+Switzer had appeared as a slave (uncredited) in one of the last films for which DeMille was credited as a director, The Ten Commandments.

-Switzer's gravestone features the square and compasses of Freemasonry and an image of a hunting dog, reflecting his dog-training hunting-guide interests at the time of his death.
+Switzer's gravestone features the square and compasses of Freemasonry and an image of a hunting dog.